pauldambra/pauldambra.github.io/_posts/2015-02-17-reactotype-1.md

 # Sorting and Filtering the Table

-That we will leave till part two... because I introduced a relatively artifical constraint that I didn't want the filtering control to be a part of the table.
+That we will leave till part two... because I introduced a relatively artificial constraint that I didn't want the filtering control to be a part of the table.

 Imagine that there will be many tables with the same filter.
 I don't want to bind the filter to any one table or insist that every table has it.